cmaes/qav250build/README.md

     https://youtu.be/OHPvexW6zpg?t=735

 13. Solder wires from channels 1-4 (6?) from X8R to NAZE 32 board

+    Use breakout cable as holder so that plastic doesn't melt and pins fall out

 14. Attach Naze 32 to stand offs on drone (near center of gravity)